amitfin/oref_alert/README.md

 ![Project Maintenance](https://img.shields.io/badge/maintainer-Amit%20Finkelstein-blue.svg?style=for-the-badge)

 The integration is used to monitor the emergency messages coming from the [Israeli National Emergency Portal](https://www.oref.org.il//12481-he/Pakar.aspx) (Pikud Haoref).
-Its main usage is via the entity `event.oref_alert`.
-This entity receives the relevant messages based on HA's home location (coordinate).
-There are 3 types of events: `pre-alert`, `alert`, and `end`.
+Its main usage is via the entity `sensor.oref_alert`.
+The entity receives the relevant messages based on HA's home location (coordinate). `sensor.oref_alert`'s state is one of: `ok`, `pre_alert`, and `alert`.
 The integration is installed and configured via the user interface.
 There is no YAML or templates involved.

 A demo video (in Hebrew) can be found [here](https://youtu.be/xzxSxtSQIR8).